JusticeOpara/JusticeOpara/README.md

  🔭 I’m currently looking for Jobs.

- 🌱 I’m currently learning Python and Java, and I'm also proficient in JavaScript, React, Vue, TypeScript, NextJS and React-Native
+ 🌱 I’m currently learning Java, and I'm also proficient in JavaScript, React, Vue, TypeScript, NextJS and React-Native

  👯 I’m looking to collaborate on Full-stack Developer Projects